-Anonymous asked: So, this girl I like, no love means the whole world to me.
+Anonymous said: So, this girl I like, no love means the whole world to me.
 She says the same, but it's hard to believe for me.
 She's hasn't really been helping me with anything these past few months and she knows it's the hardest time I'm going through.
 While I've been trying to do everything to make her happy even if it means I keep suffering.
 She has helped past years though.
 I just need some advice on how to bring it up without hurting her, and why she isn't trying to help me at all? -thanks!

 Hi, firstly, thank you for writing.
 It’s been quite a while since I’ve received an ask because this blog has been quite inactive for a good while now, but my inbox is always open if anyone needs advice about anything at all. :)